aerojs/aero/README.md

 Aero aims to be as Express compatible as possible, however 100% API compatibility is not the goal.

+## Written in ES 6

+Aero uses the latest ES 6 features present in node 4.x and 5.x.
+However if performance turns out to be an issue, the ES 5 way should be prioritized in the code.

 ## Other

 * [Goals](https://github.com/blitzprog/aero/blob/master/docs/goals.md)